Hotower/ZYL/README.md

 ZYong,a simple programming language
 # Introduction(English Edition)
 	Hello,this is Hotower,I'm going to introduce you a interesting programme:ZYong.
-	The code of ZYong should be written in "code.zyl" and run "ZYL_Compiler" to compile it.
+	The code of ZYong should be written in "code.zyl" and run "ZYL_Interpreter.exe" to compile it.
 	This is a simple programming language but (in my opinion) not a simple work. here are the functions supported in the language: